 - 3. Log in to Fortify Software Security Center as an administrator. - 4.
-On the Fortify header, click ADMINISTRATION. - In the left pane, select Configuration, and then click BIRT Reports.Fortify Software Security Center displays the BIRT Reports page. - 6.
+On the Fortify header, click ADMINISTRATION. - In the left pane, select Configuration, and then click BIRT Reports.
+Fortify Software Security Center displays the BIRT Reports page. - 6.
 In the DB Username and DB Password boxes, type the credentials for the database account that has read-only database access. - 7.
-To test the database user account access to the database, click VALIDATE CONNECTION. - 8.
-Click SAVE.
+To test the database user account access to the database, click VALIDATE CONNECTION.

-"Allocating Memory for Report Generation" on the next page
+"Allocating Memory for Report Generation" below

-"Setting Report Generation Timeout" on the next page
+"Setting Report Generation Timeout" below